 Have you ever had the need or desire to install a wall in an existing room to transform it into two separate spaces?
 If you’ve looked into this, you know that one wall installation can quickly turn into what feels like a full home renovation.
 We’re here to tell you that you can separate a room without needing to phone a contractor or call in the experts!
 Whether you’re looking to create more space in your studio apartment or want to divide an extra large living space into a functional guest room for last-minute guests, we have some room divider ideas that won’t require a professional — or really much work at all.

 For those of us living in cities, we’re all too familiar with the struggle of configuring a small home or apartment in a way that maximizes space in a thoughtful way.
-This can be tricky — perhaps even frustrating, but we’ve got you covered and soon walking into your living room that doubles as a bedroom will spark more joy in you than you ever imagined.
+This can be tricky — perhaps even frustrating when the number of square feet is limited, but we’ve got you covered and soon walking into your living room that doubles as a bedroom will spark more joy in you than you ever imagined.
 You may even have this strange desire to tell Alexa to play Wide Open Spaces by The Chicks.

 Install a quick and easy room divider